 - You may want to make activities available to your guests – horseshoes, croquet or a pool.
 This is especially good if you’re going to have teens and young adults who may get bored just chit-chatting and eating.
 (Though, honestly, the kids will probably just spend all their time texting.)

 - If you have a pool, establish safety rules!
-If you have small children coming or guests you don’t trust to behave, you might want to make the pool off-limits.
-If you do plan on letting guests use the pool and that includes small kids, it wouldn’t hurt to designate a couple of willing non-drinkers to keep an eye out just in case a child falls in (it happens).
+Sometimes it’s safest to just make the pool off-limits.
+But if you do plan on letting guests use the pool and that includes small kids, it wouldn’t hurt to designate a couple of willing non-drinkers to keep an eye out just in case a child falls in (it happens).
 You’ll also need to provide a place for people to change into swim wear.

 Creating really successful outdoor parties isn’t that difficult – it just takes some advance planning and knowing what’s out there that can help you.